VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

     $ cp ~/tcif_trial/tomcat-instance-framework-master/instance_manager ~/bin/

+*Tip: If your system already has TcIF installed with `instance_manager` in your `$PATH`, be careful about which copy you are using or you may run into errors due to version incompatibilities.
+If in doubt, execute the script using the full path.*

 The `tomcat` file in the source clone is an init script for root-owned system installs.
 We do not need it for this trial.

 ### Configure TcIF